 Wakesurf Edge Pro Wake Shaper 2.0

-New for 2019, Wakesurf Edge introduced two new surf devices the Mega and the 2.0.
+The Wakesurf Edge Pro Wake Shaper 2.0 was redesigned in 2019, when Wakesurf Edge introduced two new surf devices the Mega and the 2.0.
 Both of these surf devices feature a new concave suction cup attachment system which works better on a variety of boat hulls compared to the 1.0 version.

 Wakesurf Edge Mega Wave Shaper

-Another new device for 2019, the Mega Wave Shaper is the big brother to the 2.0.
+Another new device that launched in 2019, the Mega Wave Shaper is the big brother to the 2.0.
 If you have a larger boat (22’ - 25’) we recommend using the Mega over the 2.0.
 Both devices feature the patented concave faceplate and updated suction cups for better performance on curved boat hulls.

 Learn more about Wakesurf Edge at WakeMAKERS.com»